-Account holders receive an automated email from the registry platform confirming the retirements of credits.
-That email is sent to the authorized representative of the account with a statement of the retirement.
-In the account settings in the registry, account holders can export reports (.xlsx) of their credit portfolio and their credit statuses.
-Further, account holders can refer to their retirements from unique links generated from the retirements.
+In the account settings of the registry, account holders can export reports (.xlsx/.csv) of their credit portfolio, including their credit statuses.
+They can also access unique links generated from the retirements to refer to their retirements.
+Furthermore, organizations can refer to their retirements from unique links generated from the retirements or refer to them on-chain.